Norudah/motorcycle-exchange/README.md

 - [x] All the user features
 - [x] Manage chatrooms
-- [ ] Accept / Refuse requests from users
+- [x] Accept / Refuse requests from users
+- [x] Manage if is available or not to discuss with users
+- [ ] Can emit commercial notifications to users

 ## Usefull commands :